-The philosophy of the guidance staff, including Adjustment Counselors and School Psychologists, is to provide an open and inviting atmosphere to all students, faculty, parents, and guardians within the Mansfield community.
-The guidance office maintains a web site at www.mansfieldschools.com, where students and parents can find a wealth of pertinent information and resources.
+The philosophy of the school counseling staff, including Adjustment Counselors and School Psychologists, is to provide an open and inviting atmosphere to all students, faculty, parents, and guardians within the Mansfield community.
+The school counseling office maintains a web site at www.mansfieldschools.com, where students and parents can find a wealth of pertinent information and resources.

-The focus of the guidance staff is to assist all students in acquiring the competencies and skills necessary to achieve the Academic and Social and Civic expectations as stated in the Mansfield High School mission statement.
-Guidance services have been designed to ensure that all students from grade nine (9) through twelve (12) are introduced to knowledge, attitudes, and skills needed for effective educational planning, career exploration, and personal and social development.
+The focus of the school counseling staff is to assist all students in acquiring the competencies and skills necessary to achieve the Academic and Social and Civic expectations as stated in the Mansfield High School mission statement.
+School counseling services have been designed to ensure that all students from grade nine (9) through twelve (12) are introduced to knowledge, attitudes, and skills needed for effective educational planning, career exploration, and personal and social development.
 All freshmen will be assigned a grade 9 counselor whose focus is to assist all ninth graders in their transition to high school.
 Grades 10-12 will be assigned to a counselor whose purpose is to assist these students as they transition through high school and beyond.

-The guidance office sponsors a number of informational sessions which are held during the evening hours throughout the school year.
+The school counseling office sponsors a number of informational sessions which are held during the evening hours throughout the school year.